davidvuong/node-react-bp/README.md

 **Welcome to node-react-bp!**

-This is an incredibly simple NodeJS + ReactJS + Babel + Gulp + Browsify boilerplate.
+This is an incredibly simple NodeJS + ReactJS + Babel + Webpack boilerplate.

 ## Getting Started